 The Path, located in Palm Springs, opened in 2009 and provides permanent supportive housing for 25 adults.
 It is located immediately adjacent to a Full Service Partnership clinic operated by RUHS-BH.
-Nearly 92% of the individuals who have resided in The Path maintain stable housing for one year or longer and the PATH maintain over 100% occupancy rates across the year.
-Five individuals moved on from their residency at The Path during this period to live independently in their own apartments.
+Nearly 80% of the individuals who have resided in The Path maintain stable housing for one year or longer and the PATH maintained 93% occupancy rates across the year.
+Five (5)